 Dead patient at home – Family and neighbours accuse paramedics

 Coordination of healthcare response crew in case of angry family and friends who do not let you take care of a dead patient is very complicated.
-Plus, a missed coordination with the police station provoked a really risky scenario.
+Plus, a missed coordination with the police station provoked a really risky scenario for paramedics.

-Some quiet scenario can turn out to be very dangerous and risky for pre-hospital caregivers.
+Some quiet scenario can turn out to be very dangerous and risky for paramedics.
 Today we report the experience of a doctor who encountered less peaceful and calm people during an intervention on a young unconscious patient in his own house.

 It was a hot day in summer (maybe this also aggravated the situation).
 It was July the 18th or 19th.
 We were called at 9:15 am, just after receiving feedback from the night shift, for an “unconscious patient” and no other information was given but that it was a young patient in his house – the building was a place known because drug dealers use to live and work there -, and that people were getting quite anxious.